 Once you have set up your merchant or third-party account, you will need to connect your products to the payment processor.
 Many providers will give you the code which, when pasted into your web site, will display a button for each item that you are selling.
 The following is an example which you can click to donate £1 to the running of this web site:

-The problem with this approach is that your customers will have to go through the payment process for every item they buy which is fine if most of your customers only make single purchases, but is a real disincentive for multiple purchases.
+The problem with this approach is that your customers will have to go through the payment process for every item they buy which is fine if most of your customers only make one purchase in a single visit, but is a real disincentive for multiple purchases.

 All this assumes that you already have your own web site.
 If you don't, there are many suppliers who will provide one for you SiteSell Build-it is one supplier who provides a complete solution but it is possible to trade on the Internet without having your own web page!